 On its 100th anniversary, First National moved into a new 25-story corporate headquarters at 165 Madison, where we remain today.

 First National changed its name to First Tennessee to reflect the bank’s expansion beyond Memphis.

 First Horizon National Corporation became our parent company name.

 First Tennessee celebrated 150 years of serving the community.

-First Tennessee completed the largest merger in our history, with Capital Bank, making us the fourth largest regional bank in the Southeast.
+First Tennessee completed the largest merger in our history to date, with Capital Bank, making us the fourth-largest regional bank in the Southeast.

-First Horizon has served customers through civil war, two world wars, yellow fever epidemics, financial panics, the Great Depression and the Great Recession.
-Our customers and our companies have endured adversity, seized opportunity, and embraced change.
+First Horizon has served clients through civil war, two world wars, yellow fever epidemics, financial panics, the Great Depression and the Great Recession.
+Our clients and our companies have endured adversity, seized opportunity and embraced change.
 We’re proud of our legacy, and we're focused on building for the future.

-We’ve been recognized as an innovative user of technology, having introduced customers to innovations such as branch banking, drive-through banking, ATMs, remote deposit capture, and the Visa payroll card, and was among the first banks in the nation to offer mobile deposit.
-Our approximately 5,500 employees provide the highest quality service in banking, insurance, fixed-income investments, mortgage, credit and financial planning, and we claim some of the most loyal and satisfied customers in our industry.
+We’ve been recognized as an innovative user of technology, having introduced clients to innovations such as branch banking, drive-through banking, ATMs, remote deposit capture and the Visa payroll card, and was among the first banks in the nation to offer mobile deposit.
+Our associates provide the highest-quality service in banking, insurance, fixed-income investments, mortgage, credit and financial planning, and we claim some of the most loyal and satisfied customers in our industry.